harmonylang/harmonylang.github.io/docs-src/textbook/nonblocking.md

 ## Exercises

-A *seqlock* consists of a lock and a version number.
+**23.1** A *seqlock* consists of a lock and a version number.
 An update operation acquires the lock, increments the version number, makes the changes to the data structure, and then releases the lock.
 A read-only operation does not use the lock.
 Instead, it retrieves the version number, reads the data structure, and then checks if the version number has changed.
 If so, the read-only operation is retried.
-Use a seqlock to implement a bank much like Figure 21.3, with one seqlock for the entire bank (i.e., no locks on individual accounts).
+Use a seqlock to implement a bank much like Exercise 19.2, with one seqlock for the entire bank (i.e., no locks on individual accounts).
 Method `transfer` is an update operation; method `total` is a read-only operation.
 Explain how a seqlock can lead to starvation.